Omelug/FTP_Scripts/README.txt

 1/ control prints, add quite and debug option
 2/ make cleaner Key Interrupt, leave live connections save progress (tree are not cut) 3/ progress bar
+4/ optimalization, dont need open session during tree scan 5/ add count to login creds
+6/ add function to create tree folder with all files from one login:passowrd pair 7/ add regex lists for search for secreat files (sprobably earch on github some scripts)